How to Replace Lower Control Arm Bushings?

 Once you have decided you need a replacement for the lower control arm, it is time to purchase a new one.
 You can either buy online or offline.
 While buying online, enter the year, make and model to find the perfect replacement part.
 You can also take your car to a mechanic for a professional replacement.
 You can either buy the entire replacement kit or the lower control arms specifically.

 When you have taken off the control arms, it is time to settle the new ones.
 Make sure you watch the bolt holes while aligning the arm so you can get the arms there rightly.
-Once inserted the control arm, get the mounting bolts, and secure them by your hands.
+Once inserted the control arm, get the mounting bolts, and secure them with your hands.
 When all the blots are there, you can tighten them using the wrench.

 Put everything back in order, such as the sway bar link, and secure it there using the tightening bolts.
 It is time to tighten the lower ball joint by using the same wrench you used for loosening it.
 Now insert the cotter pin and you are done with everything back in order.